 Lifestyle is a broad umbrella covering relationships, sex, career and financial advice, astrology, and meditation and mindfulness practices.
 As with all our content, we’re looking for stories that capture how these areas impact one’s physical, mental, emotional, and/or spiritual well-being.

 With our sex content, we prioritize pleasure for all and are looking for pitches that share tips from sex-positive, inclusive thought leaders with backgrounds in sexual health, psychology, and relationship therapy.
-For instance, we are not interested in telling our readers to “Learn These 9 Sex Moves To Blow His Mind,” but would love to bust myths about masturbation, explain how porn can be a healthy addition to partnered and non-partnered sex, or share foreplay tips for enhancing your pleasure without having orgasm as the goal (to name a few).
+For instance, we are not interested in telling our readers to “Learn These 9 Sex Moves To Blow His Mind,” but we'd love to bust myths about masturbation, explain how porn can be a healthy addition to partnered and non-partnered sex, or share foreplay tips for enhancing your pleasure without having orgasm as the goal (to name a few).

 Please note that we unfortunately cannot guarantee coverage in order to secure freelancer spots on press trips.